 Stoick gave a deliberate sigh; he was here, and it was time to be Hiccup’s Daddy instead of a chief.

-Stoick glanced across the table to discover his son carrying an oversized mug and some ale.
-He set both items by Stoick and waited, silent for once.
-Then he spoke.
+He glanced across the table to discover his son carrying an oversized mug.
+He set the tankard by Stoick—it held ale—and looked at Stoick.

 “Do you want one block of ice or two?”

 Bewildered, Stoick asked, “Why do you want to know about ice, Hiccup?”